 Note: The following getting started guide uses Sendbird UIKit, a set of rich, prebuilt UI components, which you can use to create a modern messenger experience in your app in under 10 minutes.
-Of course, you can also use the Sendbird Chat Platform API with your own custom UI.
+Of course, you can also use the Sendbird Chat SDK with your own custom UI.

 Start sending a message with Sendbird from scratch using Kotlin and the Sendbird UIKit.
 The client-side and server-side code builds a communication channel to send and receive a message.